onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-why can't we have these charts updated in real time? https://en.wikipedia.org/wiki/List_of_exports_of_Brazil
+why can't we have charts like these updated in real time for everything in existence? https://en.wikipedia.org/wiki/List_of_exports_of_Brazil